ahrGNUts/AsyncTaskPractice/README.md

 and restarted as needed.

 ## TODO
-- implement remaining button event handlers
+- <s>implement remaining button event handlers</s>
-- generalize event handlers (since their code is very similar with the exception of the updated textareas)
+- generalize event handlers (since a lot is repeated)